rbisdorff/Digraph3/docSphinx/tutorial.rst

     Execution time  : 0.00004 sec.
     Results in sets: dompreKernels and abspreKernels.

 In a complete digraph, each single node is both an initial and a terminal kernel candidate and there is no definite *begin* or *end* of the digraph to be detected.
-Laterality is here entirely *relative* to a specific chosen singleton point of view.
+Laterality is here entirely *relative* to a specificly chosen singleton point of view.
 The same absence of laterality is apparent for two other universal digraph models, the **empty** and the **indeterminate** digraph.

     >>> ed = EmptyDigraph(order=5)
     >>> ed.showPreKernels()